pmolina/dps/README.md

 ## Usage

-1. Deploy the StablecoinVault contract with the address of the desired ERC20 token.
+1. Deploy the ERC20TokenVault contract with the address of the desired ERC20 token.
 2. Users set their fallback wallet using the `setFallbackWallet` function.
 3. Users set their fallback period using the `setUserFallbackPeriod` function.
 4. Users can deposit tokens using the `deposit` function.